learningdevopsfromscratch/early-access/README.md

 5. What is the difference between a container and a virtual machine (VM)?

-Answer these questions and add them to your `README.md` in your Github repository!
+Answer these questions and add them to your `README.md` in your GitHub repository!

 ## Build.
 Test.
 Break.
 Repeat.